 - Final steps: Complete Seminole State's online student orientation, and schedule an advisement appointment with the Academic Advising and Counseling Department.
 Your advisor will help you interpret your test scores and place you in the appropriate courses.

 What should I bring on the day of the test?

-A Current, valid and original photo ID with a signature is required prior to taking any examination, e.g., Driver’s License (U.S. only), official Florida ID, high school ID or passport.
-If the photo ID does not include a signature, a second ID is requiredwith the student’s name and a signature, e.g., social security card, voter’s registration card, credit or debit card.
-The PERT is "only" offered to Seminole State students and is administered on a computer.
+Prior to taking any examination, you will need to present a current, valid and original photo ID with a signature (e.g., passport, driver’s license or state-issued ID card).
+If your photo ID does not include a signature, a second ID is required with your name and signature (e.g., Social Security card, voter registration card, credit card or debit card).
+The PERT is administered on a computer.
 Paper and pencil will be provided for the math portion so you can work out your answers.